Cardinals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has recorded 36 hits with nine doubles, a triple, seven home runs and 13 walks.
-He has driven in 19 runs with nine stolen bases.
+- Bellinger has 37 hits with nine doubles, a triple, seven home runs, 13 walks and 19 RBI.
+He's also stolen nine bases.

-- Bellinger will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is batting .286 with three doubles, two walks and an RBI.
+- Bellinger hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .333 with three doubles, two walks and an RBI.

 Bellinger Recent Games